 Second, how much does it cost to actually make that money?

-In order for you to make that money, we'll have to spend some money too.
+For you to make that money, we'll have to spend some money too.
 Between marketing expenses, overhead costs, employees, insurance, education–and even inventory.
 How much do you have to spend on your business to make the money you want?

 List out your expenses… every line!